francessiu/life-os/README.md

 # LifeOS: The Personal PKM and AI Agent

 LifeOS is a application designed to merge Personal Knowledge Management (PKM) with goal-oriented gamification, supported by a personalised AI agent.
-My goal is to shift the user's focus from mere knowledge, task management to more strategic behavioral plan.
+The goal is to shift the user's focus from mere knowledge, task management to more strategic behavioral plan.

-Status: In Early Development
+**Status**: *In Early Development*

 ```text
 life-os/